Pipes of War

 ‘My hand?’
 Martin asked with a bemused look, instinctively feeling his left hand with his right as if it were about to fall off.

-‘Yes, the hand you saw snatch Mr Timm,’ the captain explained.
+‘Yes, the hand you saw snatch the guy in the toilets at work,’ the captain explained.
 ‘May I come in?’

-Martin invited the captain into his living room and went off to make him a cup of tea.
-The costumed hero sat on the sofa, looking somewhat out of place in a council house living room trying to avoid the small dog that was sniffing his gloves.
+He invited the captain into his living room and went off to make him a cup of tea.
+The costumed hero sat on the sofa, looking somewhat out of place in the council house living room trying to avoid the small dog on the sofa next to him that was sniffing his gloves.
 He’d always held the view that pets – and animals in general – were highly unsanitary and not to be trusted.
 After a few minutes, Martin returned with the tea and a plate of biscuits.
 The captain would neither drink the tea nor eat the biscuits, as he could not be certain how clean Martin’s kitchen was.

 ‘Get off the sofa, you daft bugger,’ Martin said as he entered the room.